fortythreesam/FourthYearProject/report/report.md

 ### 2.1.1 Images in Computers

 There are many ways to represent images in memory.
 The standard way to represent natural pictures is as a raster image.
-A raster image is a rectangular matrix that can vary in depth.
+A raster image is, usually, a rectangular matrix that can vary in depth.
 Each position in the matrix represents that locations colour/greyscale value.
-In this project, images are stored in a matrix with a depth of 3 with each channel representing red, blue, and green respectively.
+In this project, images are stored in a matrix with a depth of three with each channel representing red, blue, and green respectively.
+Eight bits are used to represent each colour channel value, which means values fall in the range of zero to 255.
 Each position in the matrix is called a pixel.
-This is an additive colour model as equal amounts of each will produce white.
+This is known as an additive colour model since a value of 255 in each colour channel produces white.

 ### 2.1.2 Image Noise/Denoising

-Since storage space limits the ability to store large images due to the increasing space required by higher resolutions, a number of steps are taken to compress the data.
+Since storage space limits the ability to store large images, a number of steps are taken to compress the data.
 One step is to apply colour quantisation to the image to reduce the range of values being stored.
 Quantisation is the process of estimating a range of values into a discrete value.
 This can reduce the amount of data stored but retain the same visual quality.
 A problem with this is it adds errors in the values to the image known as noise.
 Depending on the level of quantisation, the noise can be more or less noticeable.

 The main goal the student will work towards is to visually reduce the effects of noise automatically.
 Currently, a person looking to denoise an image manually will need to select the filter and parameters themselves.
 This can be a cumbersome process if they do not understand what is required.
 Situations like this lead to a lot of trial and error which can be time-consuming.
 The student hopes to achieve scores in various quality measures that are better than applying simple filters.